Virtual Blue Economy Course for CMAR Members

 Participant Selection

-The course is designed for professionals in leadership, coordination, or decision-making roles within marine protected areas or environmental ministries.
-Ideal participants are those who can apply the course content to the development, improvement, or implementation of institutional strategies related to marine conservation policy and program management.
-No prior background in economics or finance is required and enrollment is limited to 40 participants.
+The course gathered professionals from CMAR member countries: Colombia, Costa Rica, Ecuador, and Panama, working in leadership, coordination, or decision-making roles within marine protected areas or environmental ministries.
+Participants applied the content to strengthen institutional strategies related to marine conservation policy and program management.

 Instructors